Limits and Security of Free-Space Quantum Communications: Free-space bounds with thermal noise

 where $\tau$ is the instantaneous transmissivity, and $\bar{n}=\eta _{\text{eff}}\bar{n}_{B}+\bar{n}_{\text{ex}}$ is the channel's thermal number, given by the detected environmental photons $\eta_{\text{eff}}\bar{n}_{B}$ plus extra photons $\bar{n}_{\text{ex}}$ added by the receiver's setup.
 To understand Eq.~(\ref{IOenergy}), see also Fig.~\ref{detectorPIC} of the main text.

 The instantaneous channel $\mathcal{E}_{\tau,\bar{n}}$ can equivalently be described by a beam splitter with transmissivity $\tau$ mixing an input mode with an environmental mode with mean number of photons $\bar{n}_{e}=\bar {n}/(1-\tau)$.
 Channel's transmissivity $\tau$ varies between $0$ and a maximum value $\eta$ according to the probability density $P_{0}(\tau)$ determined by turbulence and pointing error.
-The mean number of thermal photons $\bar{n}$ can be assumed to be constant in $\tau$\ (if not, we can always take its maximum value across the effective range of values of $\tau$).
-Therefore, we model the free-space channel $\mathcal{E}$ as a fading channel described by the ensemble $\{P_{0}(\tau),\mathcal{E}_{\tau,\bar{n}}\}$.
+The mean number of thermal photons $\bar{n}$ can be assumed to be constant by assuming a suitably-stabilized receiver setup (with negligible fluctuations in $\bar {n}_{\text{ex}}$) and stable conditions for the external background (so that the photons collected within the field of view are approximately constant).
+If this assumption is not met, then we can always make $\bar{n}$ constant by maximizing it over $\tau$ (worst-case scenario, suitable for the lower bound) or minimizing it over $\tau$ (best-case scenario, suitable for the upper bound).
+For this reason, we can always model the free-space fading channel $\mathcal{E}$ as an ensemble $\{P_{0}(\tau),\mathcal{E}_{\tau,\bar{n}}\}$, whose elements have variable $\tau$ but constant $\bar{n}$.